 At this point, we are just looking forward to spring and dreaming of nice, long walks, green grass, planting season, sunshine AND…..we’re bunny sitting for my friend Berty while she is gone on a long hike on the Continental Divide Trail.
 She’ll be hiking from the border of Mexico to Canada and we are excited to care for her rabbits that she raises for meat while she’s away.
 It’ll be a great addition to the farm this Spring and the kids will just love it!
 Add in some fluffy chicks, cute baby goats, and kittens, and it will sure come alive here at VanMeeteren Farms!

-And that’s the news from this busy-potluck-week on the farm!
+And that’s the news this Picasso-snowman-minivan-and-freezer-meals week on the farm!